truenas/documentation/content/SCALE/SCALETutorials/Network/ConfigureIPv6.md

 Type 1, then press <kbd>Enter</kbd>.
 Enter **eno1** in **name**, then the IPv6 address in **aliases**.

-{{< trueimage src="/images/SCALE/Network/ConfigureIPv6InterfaceWithConsoleSetupMenu.png" alt="SCALE Console Setup Menu Edit Interface" id="SCALE Console Setup Menu Edit Interface" >}}
+{{< trueimage src="/images/SCALE/Network/ConfigureIPv6InterfaceWithConsoleSetupMenu.png" alt="TrueNAS Console Setup Menu Edit Interface" id="TrueNAS Console Setup Menu Edit Interface" >}}

 Save, then select **a** to apply and **p** to make it persist.
 Type **q** to return to the Console Setup menu.